 Wanting to Be Found

 From the beginning, God’s plan was never to stay anonymous.
-Even as a small human in a small country—a speck of a person in a speck on the map—he wouldn’t stay hidden, as if he could only be found by a select few who are good enough or smart enough, special enough or strong enough.
+Even in his incarnation as a small human in a small country — a speck of a person in a speck on the map — he wouldn’t stay hidden, as if he could only be found by a select few who are good enough or smart enough, special enough or strong enough.
 In a world that feels like it doesn’t want us or need us, God hung a lantern in the heavens as a guide for the Wise Men and a sign for us: I won’t let you miss me.
 The forgiveness and love you’re longing for, the hope you’re scared doesn’t exist . . . you’ll have it.

 Because I want to be found.